stavros-zavrakas/hecuba/README.md

 ## Load the models

 After the connection you have to load your models.
-You can define partitionKeys, clusteringColumns and the schema.
+You can define partitionKeys, clusteringColumns, indexes and the schema.
 They will be used to do basic validation when we execute queries against the model.

 It is important to call the .load() at the very end of the chain, otherwise there is a possibility that the model will not be initialized properly and you will experience issues during run time.
 As soon as you load the models then you are ready to query cassandra.

 ```
 // Model with partitionKeys & clusteringColumns
 const usersModel = hecuba.model('users')
   .partitionKeys(['user_id'])
   .clusteringColumns(['last_name'])
+  .indexes(['is_confirmed'])
   .schema({
     user_id: 'timeuuid',
     age: 'int',